Roy Halladay Was The Greatest Pitcher Of His Generation

 |2

 After this period of mourning for Halladay, writers and analysts will inevitably turn their attention to his Hall of Fame chances.
 And according to the yardsticks that we statheads typically look at, Halladay might seem like a borderline case.
-Because his years of dominance were somewhat truncated on both the front and back ends of his career, Halladay’s résumé is slightly below the HOF average for starting pitchers.2 And although he meets the Hall’s criteria on other measures such as Bill James’s Black Ink Test (which tracks how often a player leads the league in important statistical categories), he falls short on some of the big statistical benchmarks that typically mark a HOF career.
+Because he had fewer dominant years than Hall of Fame voters like to see — he had injury problems early in his career and then retired relatively young — Halladay’s résumé is slightly below the HOF average for starting pitchers.2 And although he meets the Hall’s criteria on other measures such as Bill James’s Black Ink Test (which tracks how often a player leads the league in important statistical categories), he falls short on some of the big statistical benchmarks that typically mark a HOF career.

 Halladay was a bridge between pitching eras